-Document management: You can also use content management software solutions for sharing, printing, distributing and faxing the files.
+Document management: You can also use content management software solutions for sharing, printing, distributing, and faxing files.

-Document search and retrieval: ECM solutions offer filters in the form of metadata and tags for finding the right file fin seconds.
+Document search and retrieval: ECM solutions offer filters in the form of metadata and tags for finding the right file in seconds.

-Managing records: Production and retrieval of records and transactions besides compliant and policy-compliant storage is easy with CMS online.
+Managing records: Production and retrieval of records and transactions besides compliant and policy-compliant storage are easy with CMS online.

 Collaboration: ECM tools provide modules and integrations to ensure better collaboration through digital files.